 5. The AS layer of UE1 decides to apply or not the requested PC5 DRX pattern (or one of the requested PC5 DRX patterns), i.e., it configures the (AS-layer) PC5 DRX schedule based on the ON/OFF periods indicated in the PC5 DRX pattern.

-NOTE 2: The selection and request of PC5 DRX patterns at the V2X layer is optional and the PC5 DRX schedule (and further related configuration) might be decided on the AS layer only, though ideally based on knowledge about V2X application requirements and traffic patterns.
+NOTE 3: The selection and request of PC5 DRX patterns at the V2X layer is optional and the PC5 DRX schedule (and further related configuration) might be decided on the AS layer only, though ideally based on knowledge about V2X Application Requirements as defined in TS 23.287 [5] and traffic patterns.
 RAN WG will have a final confirmation on the criteria used in this case.
 In this case the AS layer may know the set of applicable PC5 DRX patterns (as well as all further inputs that it requires) and send indications about the applied PC5 DRX schedule to other UEs using mechanisms specified by the RAN WG.
+Further, again depending on RAN WG decisions, the AS layer of UE1 could potentially also decide to extend the ON durations of a selected (and applied) PC5 DRX schedule based on AS layer information (e.g., full buffers, misalignment with resource pools or AS-layer signalling, monitored QoS, etc).

-6. The AS layer informs the V2X layer about the success or failure of the application of the requested PC5 DRX pattern(s), indicating which pattern was selected if multiple were provided in the request.
+6. The AS layer informs the V2X layer about the success or failure of the application of the requested PC5 DRX pattern(s), indicating which pattern was applied if multiple were provided in the request.

 7. The V2X layer of UE1 indicates (using broadcast or groupcast communication over the PC5 interface) the applied PC5 DRX pattern to other relevant UE(s) (e.g. UE2) to allow UE2 to select its PC5 DRX pattern in a coordinated manner.